 - Other Intersession courses vary from year-to-year, but past offerings have included studying art in New York City, traveling to Morocco, hiking the Appalachian Trail, serving and learning from the homeless community in Cincinnati, filmmaking, local food discovery and cooking, space exploration, and others.

 Clark students also expand their knowledge of the world and their own self-confidence by participating in mandatory community service.
 They may volunteer for any non-profit organization they choose, getting as much (or more) from this experience than they give.
 Students learn first-hand about the problems faced by those who are less powerful in our society (becoming better citizens in the process); they also build life and career skills and gain a sense of their place in the community when their actions have a positive impact on others.

 Community Meeting Time and Team building

 Advisory meets once a week, every week, for one hour.
 During this time, Advisors not only provide students with important information, they also build community among students by leading "group initiatives."
-These initiatives are team-building activities that knit the students closer together, as a group, and help them appreciate each others' talents.
+These initiatives are team-building activities that knit the students closer together and help them appreciate each other’s talents.

 Ability to Choose Courses

 There are certain courses that all Clark high school students have to take, but students also have a fair amount of choice.
 Students choose two elective courses per semester in grades 9-10 and three elective courses per semester in grades 11-12.